Matcha.Guide

 Is matcha good for your skin?

 Here's where we need to be more cautious.
 The claims are everywhere, "matcha clears acne," "matcha reverses ageing", but the human evidence is thin.
 EGCG has demonstrated photoprotective properties in laboratory settings, reducing UV-induced damage to skin cells, according to a review in Skin Pharmacology and Physiology by OyetakinWhite et al. (2012).
 Its antioxidant activity could theoretically help with oxidative stress that contributes to premature ageing.
 However, most studies used topical EGCG applications or concentrated extracts, not dietary matcha.
 Drinking matcha is unlikely to harm your skin and may contribute to overall antioxidant defence, but the evidence doesn't yet support specific dermatological claims.
-Enjoy it for other reasons and consider any skin benefits a pleasant bonus.
+Enjoy it for other reasons and consider any skin benefits a pleasant bonus, then see our deeper take on matcha benefits for skin.

 Can matcha help prevent cancer?